Green Holiday

 • Rent or borrow punch bowls or large platters.
 Consider renting or borrowing items such as punch bowls or large platters.
 Or invest in these dishes with a neighbor and share them.

 • Recycle.
-Set up a highly visible area with containers for recycling bottles, cans and, paper.
+Set up a prominent area with containers for recycling bottles, cans, and paper.

 Many retailers stock environmentally friendly gifts, wraps, and trimmings.

-• Arrange a garder's tools in the pocket of an apron, neatly tied with twine in a planter box.
+• Arrange a gardener's tools in an apron pocket, neatly tied with twine in a planter box.

 • Wrap a traveler's gift in old street or city maps.